Cloth Hall, Belgium Travel Guide

 Located in Ypres, Belgium

 Cloth Hall is conveniently accessible by various transportation options in Ypres, Belgium.
-If you're flying in, Brussels South Charleroi Airport is approximately 73.9 miles (118.8 km) away from Ypres.
+If you're flying in, Brussels South Charleroi Airport is approximately 73.9 miles (118.8 km) away from the town center.
 From there, you can easily reach Cloth Hall by taxi or shuttle.

 For those already in Ypres, buses, taxis, and walking are viable options to reach Cloth Hall, which is located 0.1 miles (0.1 km) from the city center.
-You can also rent a car and drive to Cloth Hall, providing flexibility to explore at your leisure.
 Its exact address is Grote Markt 34, 8900 Ieper, Belgium.

 With your transportation plans sorted, get ready for an unforgettable experience at Cloth Hall!

 For a delightful 3-star stay near Cloth Hall, check out Hotel O Ieper, located only 0.1 miles (0.1 km) from the attraction.
-This hotel has earned a remarkable 2,684 out of 5 stars from 4 guests.
+This cozy hotel offers great value, featuring comfortable rooms, essential amenities, and a welcoming atmosphere.
 A stay at Hotel O Ieper starts at approximately 91 EUR per night.

-Explore all your options and find the best hotel in Ypres near the Cloth Hall below.
+Explore all your options below to find the perfect hotel near Cloth Hall.

 Find